-ST. PAUL – Integrated Signs Solutions, who applied to allow electronic signs in Institutional Districts, asked the Town of St. Paul council to return its application fee back.
+ST. PAUL – Integrated Signs Solutions, an organization that applied to allow electronic signs in Institutional Districts, has asked the Town of St. Paul council to return its application fee back.
+The request for the refund was denied by council.

 On Sept.
-23, during the Town of St. Paul’s regular council meeting, council discussed if they should return the money.
+23, during the Town of St. Paul’s regular council meeting, council discussed if they should return the money, as per the request.

 Garry Perry, an independent development permits agent with Integrated Signs Solutions, suggested in his July 16 letter to council that this type of amendment could have been made by the Town on its own.